pypeit/PypeIt/doc/pypeit_par.rst

 ``find_min_max``             list        ..       ..
 It defines the minimum and maximum of your object in pixels in the spectral direction on the detector.
 It only used for object finding.
 This parameter is helpful if your object only has emission lines or at high redshift and the trace only shows in part of the detector.
 ``find_negative``            bool        ..       ..
 Identify negative objects in object finding for spectra that are differenced.
 This is used to manually override the default behavior in PypeIt for object finding by setting this parameter to something other than None The default behavior is that PypeIt will search for negative object traces if background frames are present in the PypeIt file that are classified as "science" (i.e. via pypeit_setup -b, and setting bkg_id in the PypeIt file).
 If background frames are present that are classified as "sky", then PypeIt will NOT search for negative object traces.
 If one wishes to explicitly override this default behavior, set this parameter to True to find negative objects or False to ignore them.
 ``find_trim_edge``           list        ..
 5, 5     Trim the slit by this number of pixels left/right before finding objects
+``fof_link``                 int, float  ..
+1.5      The linking distance, in arcseconds, for the Friends of Friends algorithm to link objects across traces in Echelle spectrographs.
 ``maxnumber_sci``            int         ..
 10       Maximum number of objects to extract in a science frame.
 Use None for no limit.
 This parameter can be useful in situations where systematics lead to spurious extra objects.
 Setting this parameter means they will be trimmed.
 For mulitslit maxnumber applies per slit, for echelle observations this applies per order.
 Note that objects on a slit/order impact the sky-modeling and so maxnumber should never be lower than the true number of detectable objects on your slit.
 For image differenced observations with positive and negative object traces, maxnumber applies to the number of positive (or negative) traces individually.
 In other words, if you had two positive objects and one negative object, then you would set maxnumber to be equal to two (not three).
 Note that if manually extracted apertures are explicitly requested, they do not count against this maxnumber.
 If more than maxnumber objects are detected, then highest S/N ratio objects will be the ones that are kept.
 For multislit observations the choice here depends on the slit length.
 For echelle observations with short slits we set the default to be 1
 ``maxnumber_std``            int         ..
 5        Maximum number of objects to extract in a standard star frame.
 Same functionality as maxnumber_sci documented above.
 For multislit observations the default here is 5, for echelle observations the default is 1
 ``skip_final_global``        bool        ..
 False    If True, do not update initial sky to get global sky using updated noise model.
 This should be True for quicklook to save time.
 This should also be True for near-IR reductions which perform difference imaging, since there we fit sky-residuals rather than the sky itself, so there is no noise model to update.